 Andrew Byrne Keefe

-Andrew Byrne Keefe is a JD/PhD student in Sociology & Social Policy at Harvard University.
+Andrew Keefe is a JD/PhD candidate in Sociology & Social Policy and a Harry S. Truman Scholar.

 2013.
 BA, Linguistics and Media & Cultural Studies (Macalester College)